Sahil-958/dots/README.md

 ![screenshots/starship03.png](screenshots/starship03.png)

 > [!NOTE]
->From now on only single pywal colors scheme is shown to keep README from bloating with images
+> From now on, only a single pywal color scheme is shown to prevent the README from bloating with images.

 #### Firefox with Pywal Colorscheme (pywalfox Extension not required)
 |||